adgproject/adg/README.md

   - For MBPT, the code generates all canonical (i.e. HF) diagrams at any given order along with their expression and additional information (conjugate diagram, excitation level...).
-  - For BMBPT, the code generates all diagrams for norm or operator kernels, and the time-dependent and time-integrated expressions for all operator diagrams.
+  - For BMBPT, the code generates all diagrams along with their time-dependent and time-integrated expressions.

 ## Future developments
-Extensions under discussions are norm diagrams for BMBPT as well as diagrams and expressions generation for Gorkov Self-Consistent Green's Functions (GSCGF).
+Extensions under discussions are diagrams and expressions for Particle-Number Restored BMBPT as well as diagrams and expressions generation for Gorkov Self-Consistent Green's Functions (GSCGF).

 ## Install
 To install ADG starting, download the source files and run